harsha1001987/e-commercei/Readme.md

  Created an endpoint to receive request from cart page.
  Created an backend endpoint to fetch all the products inside cart with user mail.
  # Milestone-19
- created cart frontend page and display the products For each product add an option to increase and decrease quantity using + and - buttons.
- Created an Backend endpoint for increase and decrease quantity
+ Created a backend endpoint that will send all the user data using mail.
+ Created a frontend profile page that will display all the user data (eg.display profile photo, name, mail and addresses)
  # Milestone-20
- Created an Backend endpoint that will sent user data created frontend profile page displayed profile photo, name and email in one section In another section displayed address and add an button called "Add address" If there are no address displayed "No address found"
+ Created a backend endpoint that will send all the user data using mail.
+ Created a frontend profile page that will display all the user data(displays profile photo, name, mail and addresses.)
  # Milestone-21
- created address form frontend page
- Created an state that will store input address when we click on add address in profile it should navigate to this form page.
+ Created an frontend form that will will take address,take country, city, address1, address2, zip code, address type
  # Milestone-22
- created an endpoint that will receive the address from address form in frontend Added the address to the address array inside user collection.
+ Created a backend endpoint that will store the address inside user profile in database.
  # Milestone-23
  Added a button inside cart called "Place order" Created a select address page where we will display all the address and ask to select delivery address.
  Wrote mongoose schema for storing orders details.
+ # Milestone-24
+ Created an order conformation page.
+ # Milestone-25
+ Created an backend endpoint that will help in placing the order.
+ # Milestone-26
+ Created an backend endpoint that will help getting all the orders of the user.